 In this process, I benefited from and am grateful for talking to experts at the UCSF and beyond.
 Reading publications in the UCSF Library database has also helped me to gain more information about De Materia Media‘s content, illustrations, and herbal healing properties.

 Below is Kitab I Hasha’ish, which is the translation of De Materia Medica in Persian and Mattioli’s.

 For centuries, plants, and flowers have been a common motif in the arts and crafts of Iran.
 Growing up I was surrounded by these beautiful depictions of nature from Persian carpets to wearable fabrics to edibles or usable plants that had healing properties.
 Looking at the Kitab I Hasha’ish from Iran, I adore the style of illustrations of plants and page layouts.
 It provides much imagination and inspiration for my work.

 I look forward to moving from the research phase into creating visuals for my residency project.
-You can follow my progress and register for upcoming workshop on the Artist in Residence page.
+You can follow my progress and register for upcoming workshops on the Artist in Residence webpage.